-First of all let me defend my brothers here.
+First of all let me defend my brothers here that play couples golf.
 Keep in mind that most of them only want to help.
 Although at times it may seem like it, your spouse’s intention is not to be able to use the phrase “golf ruined my marriage.”

 Couples Golf: Golf Tips From Your Husband

 During your couples golf outing, your hubby or boyfriend will say things like “keep your head down.”